 “Uh-oh, he’s looking at me with those eyes!” my friend Char said while finishing her pork chop.
 “Maybe because he knows you’ll give in,” we joked.
 Turned out I was the one who couldn’t wait to give in.
 I waited for my friends to finish their pork chops, collected the juicy bones, and handed them to Bingo, who took them to the grass to eat them in peace.

 The next morning we took the SUP (stand-up paddle board) for a spin.
 “Is he one of those dogs who can ride a board?”
-I asked Tito Eddie.
+I asked Eddie.
 “Yes, he does!” he said, but after chasing Bingo without success, we realized he’ll only ride with people he trusts.
 As I paddled around Lake Caliraya with my friends Liane and Gabe, we spotted Bingo climbing the rocks on the shore, sniffing every blade of grass, and treading through the rain and mud.
 Soloviento is his turf.

 After checking out, we were back on the barge to get to our cars parked on the other side of the lake.
 Bingo and his owners were there to see us off.

 “Do you want to stay behind, Kate?”
 Bixie joked after I took a dozen photos while bidding farewell to Bingo.
 “Yes, are you hiring?
 Do you need a hostess or dog-sitter?”
-I jokingly asked Tita Connie.
+I asked Connie.

 As we put our bags in the trunk, I saw Bingo running off to greet the other dogs in the area and marking his territory in the grass before returning to the barge and back to Soloviento.
 All in a day’s work.